-NREL's National Wind Technology Center's (NWTC) researchers leverage U.S. research dollars by participating in multi-lateral research collaborations with many international organizations.
-NWTC collaborates with several of the world's most respe cted institutions, including the national research institutions of other countries.
+Researchers at the National Wind Technology Center (NWTC) leverage U.S. research dollars by participating in multi-lateral research collaborations with many international organizations.
+NWTC collaborates with several of the world's most respected institutions, including the national research institutions of other countries.
 NREL also works through international agencies dedicated to the common interests of energy research and applications such as the International Energy Agency (IEA), the International Electrotechnical Commission (IEC), the Institute of Electrical and Electronics Engineers (IEEE), Underwriters Laboratory, and the International Measuring Network of Wind Energy Institutes (MEASNET).

 International Energy Agency

 NREL supports international research efforts through its participation in activities conducted under the International Energy Agency's Wind Implementing Agreement.
 This collaborative effort provides U.S. researchers the opportunity to exchange recent technical and market information and gain valuable feedback for the U.S. industry.
 NREL manages or co-manages many of these high-profile international activities leading to important technical insights and publications.
 NWTC's Brian Smith chaired the agreement in 2009 and 2010.

 International Wind Standards

 NREL is a leader in the development of international standards related to wind energy applications.
 NWTC researchers and field testing personnel are members of standards committees for the International Electrotechnical Commission (IEC), the Institute of Electrical and Electronics Engineers (IEEE), Underwriters Laboratory (UL), and the International Measuring Network of Wind Energy Institutes (MEASNET).
 Efficient quality control processes performed by the NWTC produce reliable test results in accordance with the following international standards:

 - Acoustic Noise: IEC 61400-11, MEASNET, AWEA, and BWEA